shybovycha/shybovycha.github.io/_posts/2015-11-26-end-to-end-testing-with-webdriverio.md

 And here is our first scenario: user selects the iPhone, clicks *"Buy"*, fills in his billing details and waits for his brand-new iPhone to come.

+In terms of BDD it could be described in a scenario like this:

+{% highlight gherkin %}
+Feature: Placing an order
+    Scenario: Ordering a single product
+        Given a webshop page
+            And a guest user
+        When the user selects the "iPhone" product
+            And clicks the "Buy" button
+            And fills out the billing details correctly And clicks the "Submit" button
+        Then the "Billing successfull" page is shown
+{% endhighlight %}

+This scenario is great for the customer.
+And it's awesome if the customer is able to provide developer(-s) with a number of such scenarios.
+But our test will be more kind of "developer-friendly".

+Let's create a `specs/ordering_a_single_product_spec.js` file:

 {% highlight js %}
 var settings = require('../helpers/settings.js');